StructuralSleight: Automated Jailbreak Attacks on Large Language Models Utilizing Uncommon Text-Organization Structures: EXPERIMENTS

-The experimental results of the FSA are shown in Table \ref{tab:results3}.
-FSA shows a certain effectiveness.
-Specifically, the ASR of GPT-4o and GPT4 reached 91\% and 54\% respectively.
-The ASR of FSA is higher than the Multi-Stage Task Obfuscation strategy in SCA across all 5 LLMs.
+\textbf{Results of FSA.} \quad {The experimental results of FSA are presented in Table 6.
+GPT-4o shows the highest vulnerability to FSA (91\%).
+GPT-4 also exhibits significant susceptibility (54\%).} The ASR of FSA is higher than the Multi-Stage Task Obfuscation in SCA across the 5 LLMs.
 However, comparing Table \ref{tab:results2} with Table \ref{tab:results3}, it can be found that the overall performance of FSA does not exceed the ASR of SCA.
 In most LLMs, the ASR of FSA has declined.
-Excessive combinations of obfuscation can be described as prompts containing complex instructions.
-Following complex instructions is a challenging task for LLMs \cite{he2024complex} and may have a counterproductive effect on jailbreak attacks.

-Furthermore, other context-level obfuscation methods can be proposed to expand the StructuralSleight method library and combined with effective character-level obfuscation methods to generate more powerful jailbreak attacks.
+Excessive combinations of obfuscation create instructionally complex prompts that challenge the capabilities of LLM \cite{he2024complex}, potentially counteracting the effectiveness of jailbreak.